Lightning-Universe/Training-Studio_app/README.md

 ## PyTorch Lightning Users

-Here is how to launch 100 trials 10 at a times with 2 nodes of 4 GPUs for each in the cloud.
+Here is how to launch 100 experiments 10 at a times with 2 nodes of 4 GPUs for each in the cloud.

 ```python
 import os.path as ops